-This is done by adding a tracking pixel to each email where tracking is enabled, which registers when an email has been opened by the recipient, and if links in that email have been clicked.
+This is done by adding a tracking pixel to each email where tracking has been enabled, which will register when an email has been opened by the recipient, and if links in that email have been clicked.

 How to enable Email Tracking

-To enable Email Tracking in your account, go to Settings > Personal > Email integration.
+To enable Email Tracking in your Pipedrive account, go to Tools and apps > Email sync.

-If you have connected an email account through the Email Sync feature of the Gold plan, you will find 'Email tracking' options listed there.
+If you have connected an email account through the Email Sync feature of the Advanced plan, you will find 'Email tracking' options listed there.